Studénka: Economy

 The traditional production of railway cars ended in 2006 and the Vagónka Studénka company was restructuralized.
 Since 2006, the factory has been a manufacturer of metal products known as MSV Metal Studénka.

 Transport

+The D1 motorway (the section from Přerov to Ostrava) bypasses the town in the north.

 Studénka lies on the international railway line between Kraków and Prague, and was the scene of the 2008 Studénka train wreck and the 2015 Studénka train crash.

 Sport

 SK Studénka is a Czech handball club which plays in the top tier.
 The football club MSV Studénka and ice hockey club HC Studénka play in the lower amateur tiers.

 Sights

 The Studénka Castle is formed by two Baroque buildings, known as Old Castle and New Castle.
 The Old Castle was built in 1705 and the New Castle in 1750.
 A tower was added in 1860–1863.
-Today the castle is used for cultural and commercial purposes and houses ceremonial hall, library, elementary art school, and Railway Cars Museum.
+Today the castle is used for cultural and commercial purposes and houses ceremonial hall, library, primary art school, and Railway Cars Museum.

 The most valuable sacral building is the parish Church of Saint Bartholomew.
 It was built in neo-Gothic style in 1880 on the site of an older wooden church from the early 16th century.